 Assateague's coastal waters act as an insulator, raising air temperatures in cold weather and keeping the air milder during warm summer months.
 The waters of the bay rarely freeze over, providing feeding grounds when northern areas may be barren.
 This milder environment attracts many temporary visitors to the Seashore to feed and rest during migration or bouts of harsher inland weather.
 During the winter months, flocks containing hundreds of brant (Branta bernicla), a small sea goose that summers in Northern Canada, make their appearance in the waters offshore of Assateague.
 Summer visitors include the brown pelican (Pelecanus occidentalis), a relative newcomer to the island still recovering from massive population drops caused by DDT.

 Regardless of the time of year, an abundance of bird life thrives in Assateague's diverse habitats.
-Visit the Chincoteague National Wildlife Refuge website to download a checklist of the birds that visit Assateague Island.
+The length of the island will allow for some slight variations in sightings between districts.